The Future of

 - Co-design a suite of evidence-informed policy positions that could help deliver a more equitable and sustainable flourishing of creative, cultural and heritage ecosystem in all parts of the UK.

-Research & Insight Gathering Phase
+Research & Insight Gathering

-Through extensive research and insight gathering, we’ve surfaced a wide variety of views about how devolution and increased local decision making might roll out in different places and different sub-sectors.
-Nonetheless, we have started to build up a picture of the areas that the sector feel concerned and optimistic about.
+Through an extensive programme research and insight gathering, we’ve surfaced a range of views from different stakeholder groups about how devolution and increased local decision making might play out for different places and sub-sectors.

 Policy Principles & Recommendations